For Family and Friends

 Vestibular disorders are unpleasant enough to live with, but the lack of empathy from others can be devastating.
-It’s difficult for others to understand just how debilitating chronic imbalance or dizziness can be.
-Share these resources with family, friends, neighbours and co-workers to help them understand what you’re going through.
+It is difficult for others to understand just how debilitating chronic imbalance or dizziness can be.
+Share the resources below with family, friends, neighbours and co-workers to help them understand what you are going through.

 But You Don't Look Sick

 Blog post by one of our members who is also a Board member, volunteer and our Webmaster.
 This is how vertigo sufferers feel and how you can help!

 Read Christine Miserandino’s personal story and analogy of what it is like to live with Lupus.
 Everything she talks about relates to vestibular sufferers – we, too, have a hidden disability.
 The Spoon Theory is helpful for anyone with a hidden disability to explain how they feel to their family and friends.
 And here it is in PDF.

 To Family and Friends of Those with Balance and Dizziness Disorders